-More serious side effects What to do chest pain fainting or collapse allergic symptoms such as skin blisters, rash, itching or hives; swelling of the face, mouth, lips, throat or neck; difficulty swallowing or breathing seizures or fits Tell your doctor immediately or go to Accident and Emergency at the nearest hospital if you notice any of The above side effects are not common but very serious.
-You may require urgent medical attention or even hospitalisation if they occur. the following.
+More serious side effects What to do chest pain fainting or collapse allergic symptoms such as skin blisters, rash, itching or hives; swelling of the face, mouth, lips, throat or neck; difficulty swallowing or breathing seizures or fits Tell your doctor immediately or go to Accident and Emergency at the nearest hospital if you notice any of the following.

+More serious side effects What to do The above side effects are not common but very serious.
+You may require urgent medical attention or even hospitalisation if they occur.